b-l-a-c-k-h-o-l-e/b-l-a-c-k-h-o-l-e/README.md

 ___ ★₊˚ If I'm not able to thank you in person...I really appreciate all the funny/nice compliments.

 ___ ★₊˚ If im unable to reply to a whisper...its probably because i've dozed off...... i dont hate you!

+(got hit with the curse of a thousand physics assignments....................please pray for me. im so tired... i want to hang out wiht my frienngndngn)